Video transcripts - mentor case studies

 Hi my name is Roger Mychajlyk and I’ve got a consultancy business to support various businesses that's based on 40 years plus of experience across numerous industries.

-I've been involved in the egg business, fertilizer, retail, car yards, fish food, it really doesn't quite matter.
+I've been involved in the egg business, fertiliser, retail, car yards, fish food, it really doesn't quite matter.
 It's really the way that people think that's crucial to me and so that experience I then bring to the mentoring sessions.

 I participate fundamentally because it's my time of life to actually give back to the community.
 I joined Mentoring for Growth in 2003 and it's a very worthwhile experience.
 The opportunity to work with companies that are developing themselves and wanting to grow is a very enjoyable process.